The Humble Science of Predicting Our Energy Future

 About the speaker:

-Dr Paul Deane research fellow at UCC’s Environmental Research Institute and is a scientific advisor to a number of international research projects on clean energy futures.
+The speaker selected as the Engineering and Computing Academy Speaker for 2018 is Dr. Paul Deane.
+Paul is a research fellow at UCC's MaREI Centre, Environmental Research Institute and is a scientific advisor to a number of international research projects on clean energy futures.
 His research focuses on scientific methods to understand future energy systems.

 Presented by the Royal Irish Academy's Engineering and Computer Science Committee in association with Hewlett Packard Enterprises.